 Fair enough…they have at least revealed something that many other programs don’t.

 It also states that hosting costs are just a very small percentage and will go completely unnoticed considering earnings are in excess of $1000 per day.

-This concerns me because I haven’t seen any proof of $1000 per day as yet, and if it should end up being a scam then anyone who pays for this is going to be stuck with an ongoing hosting bill.
+This concerns me because I haven’t seen any proof of $1000 per day as yet, and if it should end up being anything other than what is promised then anyone paying for this is going to be stuck with an ongoing hosting bill.